grenade-inspector0/R6-Chat-Macro/README.md

 # FAQ
 - Will this get me banned?
   - No, as long as you're not spamming the chat, then you'll be fine.
-- How often should I use the macro per game?
+- How often should I use the macro?
-   - You should type at least 3 positive messages every game in order to get the maximum amount of positive units to boost your reputation (Once per game).
+  - In order to get the most positive units per match for messages you need at least 3 positive messages.
+So, I'd recommend you press the macro at least once per game.